 As the Commission has previously emphasized, the decision on this issue does not mean that the remaining costs of the program are being disallowed.
-If Duke is able to demonstrate in a future case that some or all of these costs have been incurred prudently to "[f]und research that encourages the development of renewable energy, energy efficiency, or improved air quality," then it can recover those costs through the REPS and REPS EMF riders pursuant to paragraph (h)(1)(b) of G.S.
+For example, if If Duke is able to demonstrate in a future case that some or all of these costs have been incurred prudently to "[f]und research that encourages the development of renewable energy, energy efficiency, or improved air quality," then it can recover those costs through the REPS and REPS EMF riders pursuant to paragraph (h)(1)(b) of G.S.
 62-133.8, subject to the \$1,000,000 per year limitation set out in that paragraph.
+Additionally, if Duke is able to demonstrate in a future general rate case proceeding that the remaining costs of the program have been incurred in a reasonable and prudent manner, including the initial decision to incur them, and that they are appropriate for inclusion in rate base or operating revenue deductions for ratemaking purposes, then it can recover those costs in base rates.